purescript-contrib/purescript-argonaut-codecs/README.md

 derive instance genericChain :: Generic (Chain a) _

-instance encodeJsonChain :: EncodeJson a => EncodeJson (Chain a) where encodeJson c = genericEncodeJson c
+instance encodeJsonChain :: EncodeJson a => EncodeJson (Chain a) where encodeJson chain = genericEncodeJson chain

-instance decodeJsonChain :: DecodeJson a => DecodeJson (Chain a) where decodeJson c = genericDecodeJson c
+instance decodeJsonChain :: DecodeJson a => DecodeJson (Chain a) where decodeJson chain = genericDecodeJson chain
 ```

 Note the addition of instance dependencies for the type variable `a`.
 Also note that these instances for a recursive type cannot be written in point-free style, as that would likely cause a stack overflow during execution.
-Instead, we use the variables `c` to apply eta-expansion.
+Instead, we use the variables `chain` to apply eta-expansion.

 More information about how to derive generic instances can be found in this [24-days-of-purescript post](https://github.com/paf31/24-days-of-purescript-2016/blob/master/11.markdown#deriving-generic-instances).